 Over the past year, the Conservancy has engaged with the Rappahannock Tribe, the National Park Service (NPS), and St. Mary’s College of Maryland to investigate the Indigenous Cultural Landscape (ICL) along the Rappahannock River.
-ICLs are a feature of the John Smith Chesapeake Trail, and are defined as geographic areas “that would have supported the historic lifestyles and settlement patterns of an Indian group in their totality (NPS).”
+ICLs are a feature of the Captain John Smith Chesapeake National Historic Trail, and are defined as geographic areas “that would have supported the historic lifestyles and settlement patterns of an Indian group in their totality (NPS).”

 With the cooperation of many landowners along the river, the ICL team investigated sites that the Rappahannock Tribe identified as being important to their history and legacy as a people.
 St. Mary’s College has completed a report on the project which tells a fascinating story about the forced movements of the tribe following the earliest English settlements in the Rappahannock River Valley.
 The investigations also uncovered a startling lack of archaeological research that, if accomplished, would shed more light on the culture of the Rappahannock people prior to, and after, the English exploration and settlement period.